VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/Internet Mapping Project fe59286f353d4841a2a328fdd6160b2f.md

 # Internet Mapping Project

 Origin Notes: The original Internet Mapping Project started at Bell lab in 1998.
 It was then transferred to the Lumeta Corporation, however, links to this corporation are broken.
-A gallery of images still remains publicly available, hosted by Bill Cheswick on this personal website. graph features handled: dynamic, large, trees
+A gallery of images still remains publicly available, hosted by Bill Cheswick on this personal website. graph features handled: Dynamic, Large, Trees
 Graph features in papers: generic,high degree,large
 Origin Paper: Mapping the Internet (https://www.notion.so/Mapping-the-Internet-33d6bcbd3fee4c879758f276ce38c107?pvs=21) Originally found at: http://www.cheswick.com/ches/map/